Raghib Allie-Brennan: Personal life

-In June of 2025, Allie-Brennan was arrested and charged with shoplifting at a Target located in Bethel.
+In June 2025, Allie-Brennan was arrested and charged with shoplifting at a Target located in Bethel.
 Allie-Brennan blamed being in a rush to visit his grandmother, the Target not having bags, and juggling two orders at the same time as to why some items weren't paid for.
 One month later, a second arrest for shoplifting was made.
+Following this, he was temporarily stripped of his committee assignments.